-- Programs serving middle and high schools and submitted as a joint application between at least one LEA receiving funds under Title I, Part A and one public or private community organization (5 points) - Programs serving rural schools and submitted as a joint application between at least one LEA receiving funds under Title I, Part A and one public or private community organization (10 points)
+- Programs that serve eligible middle schools or high schools and are submitted as a joint application between at least one LEA receiving funds under Title I Part A and at least one public or private community organization.
+(5 points) - Programs that serve eligible rural schools and are submitted as a joint application between at least one LEA receiving funds under Title I Part A and at least one public or private community organization.
+(10 points)